MunajSyed/HackerYouProject/mongoose.md

 # Mongoose

 ## Why Do We Need This Tool?
-Mongoose acts as the interface between our express app and the database; uour **Database Access Layer (DAL)**.
+Mongoose acts as the interface between our express app and the database; your **Database Access Layer (DAL)**.
 Out of the box, MongoDB doesn't enforce any structure on your documents and it doesn't give us tools to relate documents to each other.

 ## What Is A Model?
 Simply a model is an **Entity**.
 A model is the interface we use to interact with each collection.
 You can think of it as the _class definition_ in object oriented programming, or a _recipe_ in terms of baking.
 It doubles as the destription of the **entity** as well as the access point for the collection.